 Research indicates that teacher-student relationships are a critical part of the learning process.
 In face-to-face learning, being in the same room allows relationships to develop naturally.
-However, in online learning, teachers and students are never in the same physical space.
+However, in an online learning environment, teachers and students are never in the same physical space.
 That means relationship building must be more strategic and intentional.
 Whether you’re in the classroom or teaching online, every teacher should have strategies for building student relationships.

 The importance of building student relationships